SherryLuXM/APM466A1/README.md

 and to calculate:
 * the covariance matrix for the time series of daily log-returns of yield,
 * the covariance matrix for the 1yr-1yr, 1yr-2yr, 1yr-3yr, 1yr-4yr forward rates,
-* the eigenvalues and eigenvectors of both covariance matrices.
+* the eigenvalues and eigenvectors of both covariance matrices

+assuming instanenous compounding.

 ### Built With
 R packages: